RAJA AMPAT LIVEABOARD EXPERIENCE

 This 11-night liveaboard cruise in Raja Ampat will travel mainly to the south and the center of the Four Kings region.
 Traveling between Batanta and Salawati Island to reach the region of Misool will be our first step.
 There, we’ll spend our first few days of diving.
 Limestone island formations, mind-blowing reefs, oceanic mantas and a few land-based activities will make sure you won’t forget your trip to Misool anytime soon.
 We’ll return back to the center of Raja Ampat and the south of Waigeo, where we’ll experience a few villages visits, sunsets and viewpoints.
 We’ll also have a world-renowned bio-diversity encounter underwater.
 It’s no exaggeration to say our trip will be filled with schools of trevallies, sweetlips, batfish, barracudas, soldierfish and an occasional grey reef shark gets mixed in the action of the flowing current.

-All dives will be conducted from the Samambaia by the friendly crew.
-This Raja Ampat voyage is suitable for Advanced Divers with a minimum of 50 logged dives.
-For non-divers who wish to join, we will take you snorkelling on mesmerizing reefs.
-We have included the first and last night in Jakarta as well as domestic return flights from Jakarta, marine park fees, fuel surcharge and port clearances.
+All dives will be conducted from the Seahorse with their friendly crew.
+This Raja Ampat trip is suitable for Advanced Divers with a minimum of 50 logged dives.
+For non-divers who wish to join, we will take you snorkeling on mesmerizing reefs.
+We have included the first and last night in Jakarta as well as domestic return flights from Jakarta, marine park fees, fuel surcharge, and port clearances.
+If unforeseen circumstances arise we might need to change these.

 All prices are in Indonesian rupiah